furkanartar/StringDesigner/README.md

 # StringDesigner
 Organizes the word list as you wish.

-# The new update is available within a few hours.
+# The program I developed for my main project.
+It is not designed for your use, but you are free to edit and use it.